 Consider the legal implications including, but not limited to, the Human Rights Act 1998, the Regulation of Investigatory Powers Act 2000, the Computer Misuse Act 1990, and the General Data Protection Act 2018.
-Failures in managing social media risk, such as the sharing of personal or sensitive information, may potentially expose the organisation to regulatory action and fines from prosecution.

 c) Risk Management

 Organisations should exercise good governance and risk management practices through the process of risk assessment.
 This process will create focus upon the threats to your social media / communications strategies and reputation through unauthorised or inappropriate messaging by your employees.
 This will help you to identify where the most likely risks will occur, what the magnitude of impact may be, and how you should control these risks and mitigate any damage.